wework/ray/docs/faq.md

 ### Who maintains Ray?

-Design is led by WeWork designers, [Dana Ballasy].
-Engineering lead by Growth Tech and Core Platform.
+Design is led by WeWork designer [Dana Ballasy].
+Engineering is led by the Consumer Web team of Product Engineering.

 ### Where can I get help?